Goob-Station/goobsite/src/content/posts/changelog01/index.md

 ---
 ::github{repo="Goob-Station/Goob-Station"}
 ### We are always open to new contributions.
-Do you have something silly you want added to GS14?
+Do you have something silly you want added to Goob?
 Make a pull request!